LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Polygon-Mainnet-Jobs.md

 |-------------------|----------|
 | Please complete our [**onboarding form**](https://linkwellnodes.io/Getting-Started.html) to receive our mainnet **Addresses** and **Job IDs** | 0.1 LINK * |

-**&nbsp;NOTE: If you prefer paying your fees in a different currency (ie, `ETH` or fiat), please [reach out to us](https://linkwellnodes.io/#contact-us "Contact LinkWell Nodes"), as this can be arranged in the form an up-front payment in return for a set number of oracle requests.*
+**&nbsp;NOTE: If you prefer paying your fees in a different currency (ie, `ETH` or fiat), please [reach out to us](https://linkwellnodes.io/#contact-us "Contact LinkWell Nodes"), as this can be arranged in the form an up-front payment for a set number of oracle requests.*

 ### Request parameters